collingeorge/CYBERIMMUNITY/README.md

 1. Download and review the PowerShell hardening scripts.
 2. Run `create_restore_point.ps1` before making system changes.
 3. Run the appropriate hardening script depending on your antivirus setup.
+4. Set up scheduled tasks for root cert, DNS integrity, and DNSSEC monitoring.
-4. On iOS, install the DNS Override app from the App Store and configure your preferred DNS.
+5. On iOS, install the DNS Override app from the App Store and configure your preferred DNS.
-5. Subscribe and connect to ProtonVPN for encrypted network protection.
+6. Subscribe and connect to ProtonVPN for encrypted network protection.
-6. Follow the checklists regularly for ongoing security hygiene.
+7. Follow the checklists regularly for ongoing security hygiene.

 ---